compik710/compik710/README.md

 - 👋 Hi, I’m @compik710
 - 👀 I’m interested in GPU calculations
 - 🌱 I’m currently learning "philosophy"
-- 💞️ I’m looking to collaborate on taichi repositiory
+- 💞️ I’m looking to collaborate on moderngl repositiory
 - 📫 How to reach me?
 Create an issue on github and add @compik710

 <!---